 Over the years, the EPA has added several asbestos piles in Ambler to their Superfund list.
 Superfund sites are areas contaminated with hazards such as asbestos.
 The Superfund program managed by the EPA allows the agency to clean up hazardous areas and protect the public.

 At the Ambler Superfund sites, the EPA carried out cleanup efforts to remove immediate and long-term health threats.

 The Ambler Asbestos Piles Superfund site consisted of three asbestos-containing waste piles.
 Asbestos dumping at the site contaminated the air, soil, sediments and surface water.

-In 1974, the EPA documented the asbestos piles contained 1.5 million cubic yards of asbestos waste spanning more than 25 acres of land.
+In 1974, the EPA documented that the asbestos piles contained 1.5 million cubic yards of asbestos waste and spanned more than 25 acres.

 The EPA performed remediation and removal efforts at the site over several years to decrease immediate health effects.

 In 1986, the Ambler asbestos piles were placed on the National Priorities List of hazardous waste sites.
 This means the site was eligible for long-term remediation supported by the federal Superfund program.